 A few weeks later the Ultimate Mysterio is later revealed to be nothing more than an avatar of the Earth-616 Mysterio.
 After Peter Parker's death, and knowledge of his identity is released, Mysterio knows who Spider-Man really is as a result.
 He does not get the chance to make use of this knowledge, though, as he is defeated after he tricks the 616-Peter Parker in going through a dimensional bridget to the Ultimate Universe where Peter meets Miles Morales.
 After trying to trap Peter in the other universe, Beck is defeated by Peter Parker and Miles Morales and imprisoned in the Ultimate Universe, where the knowledge is useless.

-After the events of Secret Wars (in which the Mulitverse no longer existed) Beck was transported back to the Main Marvel Universe.
-He restarted his criminal career by robbing banks, but was extremely quickly defeated when Beck was hit by a Spider-buggy driven by Spider-Man and Deadpool.
-It caused Mysterio to (commically) be defeated in one blow.
+After the events of Secret Wars (in which the Multiverse no longer existed) Beck was transported back to the Main Marvel Universe.
+He restarted his criminal career by robbing banks, but Beck was hit by a Spider-buggy driven by Spider-Man and Deadpool.
+It caused Mysterio to (comically) be defeated in one blow.
 He was later taken to the hospital but escaped after recovery.

 Ultimate Universe (Earth-1610)

 In this reality, Mysterio is a bank robber that Spider-Man was going to defeat along with the help of the police.
 They only succeeded in capturing his accomplice.
 He was also seen earlier in the "Hollywood" arc as a character in the Spider-man film.
 This was, in all likelihood, not the real Mysterio that was featured later on; it was only an actor named "Bruce" playing the character, presumably made for the film, in a costume practically identical to that of his 616 incarnation.